5oubeib/5oubeib/README.md

 - 👋 Hi, I’m @5oubeib
-- 👀 I’m interested in A.I , Machine Learning
+- 👀 I’m interested in mobile dev
-- 🌱 I’m currently learning python
+- 🌱 I’m currently dart flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me khoubeibdjebbi10@gmail.com